NarenVaithiyaa/AI-gym-tracker-mediapipe/README.md

 ## Demo

 The application captures video from your webcam and overlays detected pose landmarks and connections in real-time.
-Press 'q' to quit the application.
+Press 'Ctrl + C' to quit the application.

 ## Requirements